 1) Cleveland Browns: Myles Garrett, DE, Texas A&M. Defensive Coordinator, Gregg Williams’s arrival in Cleveland, will mean a shift to a 4-3 defense for the Browns, and Garrett is the best defensive end in this draft.

-3) Chicago Bears: Jamal Adams, S, LSU.
-Adams would fill a significant need for the Bears.
+4).
+Jacksonville Jaguars: Jamal Adams, S, LSU.
+Adams would fill a significant need for the Jags.

 6) New York Jets, Leonard Fournette, RB, LSU.
 The Jets star of the future!